Meeting & Greeting Airbnb Guests Running Late

 Even with planning and scheduling beforehand, you don’t really have any control over when a guest is going to arrive.
 If their plane is scheduled to land in the middle of the day, and they get delayed a couple hours, an in-person key exchange can majorly cut into your day.

-- Keep an eye on your guest’s flight status – Ask your guest for their flight number and airline so you can look out for delays or cancellations.
+Ask your guest for their flight number and airline so you can look out for delays or cancellations.
 In the case of a guest that’s driving to your property, monitor their route on google maps to see if they are going to hit heavy traffic.

-- Communicate with your guest – Have them text you at key points during their trip.
+Have them text you at key points during their trip.
 When they land, when they’ve left the airport.
 Or, if they’re driving, when they’re an estimated hour or two away.

-- Be prepared with a back-up – If you think you might have to step out of the house for any reason around the time a guest is planning to arrive, make sure you’ve coordinated a back-up plan with a friend or neighbor to deliver a key in case you don’t make it.
+-If you think you might have to step out of the house for any reason around the time a guest is planning to arrive, make sure you’ve coordinated a back-up plan with a friend or neighbor to deliver a key in case you don’t make it.
 Avoid leaving a guest stranded in front of your property at all costs (for more on this, see our Building Key Strategies & Back-Up Plans section).